 This is especially true if you’re not training with a team.
 If you plan to train by yourself, your coach can provide workouts as needed.

-It should go without saying, but I’ll say it regardless.
+It should go without saying, but we’ll say it regardless.

 You should put your best face forward when training with another swim team.